LarsenDR/Radio-Docs/ka9q-radio-services.md

 ### ft8-decoded

 A program to decode ft8 signals it is forked from the wspr-decoded code.

+- Usage:    ft8-decoded [-L locale] [-v] [-k] [-d recording_dir] -t [cycle_time] -c [decode_command] -l [transmission_length] PCM_multicast_address

+- The parameters and their defaults are:
+- -v:  Verbose mode
+- -k:  Keep .wav file after cycle (this can fill up your drive very quickly unless managed!)
+- -t:  Cycle time in seconds.
+Examples:  15 for FT-8, 120 for WSPR
+- -c:  Decode command.
+(Default:  "decode_ft8 %s")
+- -d:  Specify directory into which subdirectories of recordings will be placed.
+- -L:  System locale
+- PCM_multicast_address:  This is the multicast group address of the receiver/frequencies defined in the relevant radio.conf file.

+This will decode FT8 transmissions on the defined streams - Can be run as a service.

+Requires "decode_ft8" to work - possibly that from:  https://github.com/kgoba/ft8_lib - but in testing, I can't get it to execute, so I'm clearly missing something

 ### iqplay

 A program to play IQ data stream

+ - Usage:    iqplay [-v] [-A iface] [-D output] [-R status] [-S ssrc] [-p TOS] [-T ttl] [-b blocksize] [-f frequency] <filename>

+- The parameters and their defaults are:
+- -v:  Verbose mode
+- -A:  Default interface (e.g. Eth0)
+- -D:  Output multicast address
+- -R:  Status  (Default:  Uses time for "gps_time_sec()")
+- -S:  ssrc of produced multicast stream
+- -p:  IP Type of Service
+- -T:  Multicast Time-To-Live
+- -b:  Block size
+- -f:  Frequency, in Hz - used to indicate the frequency when "STDIN" is used, or if there's no tag on the file

+Source code says:  "Read from IQ recording, multicast in (hopefully) real time"

 ### iqrecord

 A program to record rare IQ streams to memory for later post processing.

+- Usage:    iqrecord multicast_addr -S status_addr [-r samp_rate] [-d duration_sec] [-D dir_name] [-l locale] [-d duration] [-q] [-v]

+- The parameters and their defaults are:
+- -v:  Verbose mode
+- -q:  Quiet mode (Suppress display)  (Default off - Do not suppress display)
+- -r:  Sample Rate
+- -d:  Duration, in seconds
+- -D:  Directory name
+- -l:  Locale
+- -S:  Status address

 ### metadump